Graduate Certificate in College Teaching & Career Preparation

 - collaborate with peers and mentors to demonstrate expanded knowledge of effective pedagogical techniques and theories of cognition and motivation, including online educational settings, to support diverse learners.

 In today’s competitive academic job market, academic institutions increasingly desire faculty members who not only possess the appropriate academic credentials, but can demonstrate that they are prepared to be excellent teachers and well-rounded colleagues.
 The 12 credit hour graduate certificate in College Teaching and Career Preparation is intended primarily for doctoral students who are preparing for college-level teaching careers, regardless of the discipline(s) in which they plan to teach; however, students from all graduate degree programs, and who are recommended by a faculty member in their discipline area, will also be considered for admission.
 The structure of this graduate certificate program balances the emphases on both career exploration and teaching excellence.

 The certificate complements the discipline knowledge of graduate programs by (1) focusing on strategies for successful teaching, including incorporating technology into the college classroom and in online learning environments, and (2) familiarizing students with the demands of college teaching and the nature of the academic environment in a variety of institutions of higher education.
 Courses that satisfy program requirements are taken for graduate credit; and, upon completion, the certificate is officially noted on the student’s transcript.

-All courses are taught completely on-line, with 3 on-campus monthly PFF lecture sessions in the Fall and Spring semesters that can be attended face-to-face or via distance education technology.
+All courses are taught completely on-line, with 2 on-campus monthly PFF lecture sessions in the Fall and Spring semesters that can be attended synchronously via distance education technology.
 Arrangements can also be made with the Course Instructor for asynchronous participation if necessary.